Ministry of Health (Vietnam)

 The Ministry of Health (MOH, Bộ Y tế) is the government ministry responsible for the governance and guidance of the health, healthcare and health industry of Vietnam.
 In conjunction with other ministries and the prime minister's office, the Ministry is responsible for creating and promulgating long-term health policy programs such as the "National Strategy on Nutrition for the 2001 - 2010 period" and the "National Policy on Injury Prevention 2002 - 2010".
 Its main offices are located in Ba Đình District, Hanoi.
-In November 2019, Minister Nguyễn Thị Kim Tiến was dismissed from the position because she reached retirement age and Deputy Prime Minister Vũ Đức Đam took charge of the ministry.
-On 7 July 2020, amidst the COVID-19 pandemic, Nguyễn Thanh Long, who is a professor specialized in infectious diseases, was temporarily appointed for the position, acting as the Minister of Health.
-On 12 November 2020, he officially became the Minister of Health.
-He held the post until June 7th 2022, when he was relieved of duty by the National Assembly following corruption allegations regarding the Viet A COVID-19 test kit scandal.